The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

-By law we have to keep basic information about our customers (including contact, identity, financial and transaction data) for seven years after the transaction in question.
+By law we have to keep basic information about our customers (including contact, identity, financial and transaction data) for current year plus six years after the transaction in question.
 We also need to keep information for that period to be able to deal with any dispute.

 Disclosure to third parties

-We may disclose your personal data to third parties who provide a service to us and to other companies within The Doyle Collection; or in the event that we sell any business or assets, in which case we may disclose your Data to the prospective buyer of such business or assets; or if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or to protect our rights, property, or safety of staff or customers.
+We may disclose your personal data to third parties who provide a service to us and to other companies within The Doyle Collection; such as 1. in the event that we sell any business or assets, in which case we may disclose your Data to the prospective buyer of such business or assets; 2. if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or to protect our rights, property, or safety of staff or customers.